 Pre-assemble the Master Cylinder and firewall plate assembly as shown.
 This kit is designed to work with a Tilton or Wilwood master cylinder.
-The billet angle adapter bracket mounts the master cylinder at a 90 rotation to clear certain brake systems.
+The billet angle adapter bracket has the ability to mount the master cylinder at a 90 rotation from the pictured assembly.
+This may be necessary to clear certain brake systems.